kphretiq/github-web-hook-flask-restful/README.md

 ## Hook Listener Configuration

-Edit config.py, changing the following as you see fit.
+Copy config.py.example to config.py.
+Change following as you see fit.

 ### X_HUB_SIGNATURE
 The "X_HUB_SIGNATURE" value in config.py must match the key  you created above.
 Neglecting this will end in bitter recriminations.